Backwards-N/Backwards-N.github.io/README.md

 # The Furthest Ring
-The purpose of this project is to host a series of games and game-related tools, written primarily in javascript, and mostly relying on client-side activity.
+The purpose of this project is to host a series of games and game-related tools, written primarily in JavaScript, and mostly relying on client-side activity.

 Google Firebase will be used to handle server-side account related functionality.